rgamba/tonic/README.md

 </body>
 ```

 Then you have several partial templates or views and you would like to reuse the main `base.html` as a "skeleton".

-inner.html
+To do that, we work with `blocks`.
+Each block is defined by the tag `{block name}{endblock}` and/or by the html attribute `tn-block="name"` which effectively encloses the HTML element with the attibute as the block with the name __name__.

+**inner.html**
 ```html
 { extends base.html }
 <section tn-block="header" class="myheader">